 Students will learn to identify and prevent common nutrition based disorders in a variety of horse production groups.
 Horses are used in this course to ensure authenticity and relevancy to real world industry issues.
+(Last offering - Winter 2014)

 DAGR4800 Sport Horse Conditioning W (2-1) [0.50]